Back to School Resources for Administrators, Teachers, and Mentors

 On-demand Training for Specialist Evaluation, Professional Development Plans, Units of Instruction and Student Surveys

-In EdHub, under the NEE Training Materials topic you will find on-demand training modules for the various measures that NEE has available for educator evaluation.
-For teachers and other staff members, these include the following teacher/specialist components: Professional Development Plans, Units of Instruction, Student Surveys, Librarian Evaluation, Speech-Language Pathologist Evaluation, Counselor Evaluation, and Instructional Coach Evaluation.
+In EdHub, under the NEE Training Materials topic, you will find on-demand training modules for the various resources that NEE has available for educator evaluation.
+For teachers and other staff members, learning activities include the following teacher/specialist components: Professional Development Plans, Units of Instruction, Student Surveys, Librarian Evaluation, Speech-Language Pathologist Evaluation, Counselor Evaluation, and Instructional Coach Evaluation.

-We also have a module specific to managing NEE accounts in your district that shows how to navigate our online system.
+We also have a module specific to managing NEE accounts in your district that shows how to navigate the NEE Data Tool online evaluation system.
 The module, available under the NEE Training Materials topic, covers adding, updating, and removing NEE accounts; providing answers to district employees about the workings of the NEE Data Tool; utilizing reports to facilitate the evaluation process; and understanding what to do when problems arise.

 The dyslexia training takes two hours to complete, though teachers can complete the module and tasks at their own pace.
-Journal entries associated with each task provide evidence that the training has been completed.
+An EdHub Learning Organizer may be completed for the module to provide evidence that the training has been completed.
 The Dyslexia and Learning module is at the top of the EdHub page under Bookmarks.

 Beginning Teacher Assistance